chrispy-snps/DITA-mini-toc-element/README.md

 [chrispy-snps / DITA-plugin-utilities on Github](https://github.com/chrispy-snps/DITA-plugin-utilities)

-In Oxygen XML Author, we use the following CSS to add placeholder items for author comfort:
+In Oxygen XML Author, we use the following CSS to add placeholder items in the editor for author comfort:

 ```
 @media oxygen {